writeonlycode/iagobozza.com/content/_index.md

 SEP-API is an unofficial RESTful API for the Stanford Encyclopedia of Philosophy powered by Node & Express.
-The official SEP website is scraped periodically, and access its entries' contents is provided through a modern RESTful API.
+The official SEP website is scraped periodically, and access to its entries' contents is provided through a modern RESTful API.